Agent Skills: Route Skill

 Do NOT delegate only when:

-• Single-file typo/config fix (oneoff-vibe)
+• Single-file typo/config fix or bounded low-risk edit (oneoff-vibe)

 • Task requires tight coordination that subagents can't provide